raniatze/Archimedes-OASA1-Project/README.md

 ## Processing your AKE data

-If you have your own AKE data, such as the file in Data/ake_sample.csv, you must prepare it as described below:
+If you have your own AKE data, such as the file in Data/ake_sample.csv, you must process it as described below:

 1. Assuming your data is in an AKE.zip file, unzip it like this: